 Have you been running QuickBooks Enterprise, and recently discovered that it’s overkill for your needs?
 If you’re only using the basic functions, you may only need QuickBooks Premier or even Pro.
 With the new QuickBooks Enterprise (QBES) subscription model, it may have become too expensive to just keep going that way, since it costs at least $85/month.
-It may be time to downgrade your file to QuickBooks Pro or Premier for Desktop!
+It may be time to convert QuickBooks Enterprise to Premier or Pro.

 QBES doesn’t have any way of converting to Pro or Premier.
 Until now, you couldn’t downgrade.